 Four courses that can be completed within four to six months.

-Each of the required courses are taught over three weeks with two to three in-class sessions (weekdays or Satudays).
-Elective courses are in-class offered either as a three-week blended or over two-three days in-class.
+Each of the required courses are taught over three weeks with two to three in-class/virtual sessions (weekdays or Satudays) for a total of 14 hours per course.
+Elective courses are offered either as a three-week blended or over two-three days (in-class/virtual).

 All courses must be completed within two years.

 Courses are offered throughout the year.